roclancy/isovalent-all/README.md

 Prerequisites Requirements
 ---------------------------

-The below tools/accounts were used in the below installation example and needed
+The below tools/accounts were used in the below installation example and are needed

 - AWS Account
-  - You should have an AWS account where you can deploy an EKS cluster & AWS access key & Secret
+  - You should have an AWS account where you can deploy an EKS cluster & IAM user with AWS access key & Secret Key

 - AWS Command Line Interface (CLI) - https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
   - AWS CLI is a command-line tool provided by AWS that allows users to interact with various AWS services and resources from the command line.